kernel-community/kernel/docs/module-5/reveal-the-universe.md

 ### Exploring well

 1. Start with a mechanic; like a grappling hook that you can shoot and pull yourself with.
-2. Or, you can be more vague; just a detail or consequence that you want to include, but am unsure of the framework around it.
-Like a puzzle game where you know that you want players to remember a melody and recite it back at some stage, but don't know exactly how.
+2. Or be more vague, beginning with a detail or consequence without being sure of the framework around it.
+For instance: a puzzle game where you know that you want players to remember a melody and recite it back at some stage, but don't know exactly how.
 3. Aim towards the **richest space**, explore it **completely**, and trace a **strong boundary** around it.
 4. Present the results **cleanly** and with the **least contrivance** to get closer to the truth.

 Marc talks about a 4-dimensional game he designed, where the mechanic is a button you can press to switch one of the dimensions.
 This dimensionality results in strange and wonderful connections between universes, such that you can pass through walls, or "climb" to rewards on them you wouldn't otherwise be able to reach.

 It's worth remembering [May Li Khoe and Khan Academy](../../module-1/joyful-subversion/#shifting-the-nature-of-work).
-Great mechanism design revolves around small nuggets of truth, packaged with the least contrivance for people to find and experience themselves: much like negative numbers granting kids super powers when they adventure to the left of the number line, or the visual properties of prime numbers falling out their work on simple addition and subtraction.
-Mechanism design is **not** about making complex systems!
-It is about simplifying complex insights so that people can learn them intuitively through use (which is joyful), not explicitly through study (which is boring and contrived).
+Great mechanism design revolves around small nuggets of truth, packaged with the least contrivance for people to find and experience themselves: much like negative numbers granting kids super powers when they adventure to the left of the number line, or the visual properties of prime numbers falling out their work on simple addition and subtraction. **Mechanism design is not about making complex systems!
+It is about simplifying complex insights** so that people can learn them intuitively through use (which is joyful), not explicitly through study (which is boring and contrived).

-Jonathan discusses a puzzle pattern game - The Witness - he made and the "game-feel" reasons which led him to certain constraints for drawing the solutions to puzzles.
+Jonathan discusses a puzzle pattern game he made - The Witness - and the "game-feel" reasons which led him to certain constraints for drawing the solutions to puzzles.
 These range from ease of use across platforms to the aesthetic feel different rules - or the lack of them - induce.
 Before he even knew what the puzzles were, he had set up a system which *could combine well with other mechanics*.
 This is critical: exploration of low-level primitives **yields possibility**.

 ### Virtuous design